 What is Shaolin Chi Kung?

 Chi Kung is an ancient Chinese therapy or art, involving physical movement and energy flow in a meditative state.
-It is a triple cultivation of physical, energy and mind to promote healing, mental clarity, vitality and spiritual joy thus enhancing the life of each individual who practises this art.
+It is a triple cultivation of physical, energy and mind to promote healing, mental clarity, vitality and spiritual joy thus enhancing the health and life of each individual who practises this art.

 Are there other Chinese therapies?

 Yes, there are.
 The most commonly known is acupuncture and chinese herbs but there is also Tui Na.
 Chi Kung transcends them all, it helps each individual heal holistically in the most natural way, allowing the individual to heal him/her self in chi flow without having to know where the energy blockage is.
 Shaolin Chi Kung also improves mental clarity, vitality and helps with physical and spiritual development.

 What does ‘Shaolin’ mean?

 The word ‘Shaolin’ means that our type of Chi Kung was first practised in the famous and renowned Shaolin Monastery in China.
 This monastery was known as the ‘foremost temple beneath Heaven’ and was revered by Emperor’s and the elite for its high level arts.
 The arts taught in the Shaolin monastery, Shaolin Chi Kung, Shaolin Kungfu and Zen meditation, transcend all other arts without compare.

 When I think of a ‘class’ or ‘group’ learning Chi Kung, I think more of Yoga and Pilates or Tai Chi, what is the difference?